 Playa Hotels & Resorts (PLYA) Dips More Than Broader Markets: What You Should Know

-Coming into today, shares of the developer and operator of all-inclusive resorts had lost 14.73% in the past month.
-In that same time, the Consumer Discretionary sector lost 9.31%, while the S&P 500 lost 9.06%.
+Heading into today, shares of the developer and operator of all-inclusive resorts had lost 12.88% over the past month, lagging the Consumer Discretionary sector's loss of 11.36% and the S&P 500's loss of 10.24% in that time.

 Investors will be hoping for strength from Playa Hotels & Resorts as it approaches its next earnings release.
 In that report, analysts expect Playa Hotels & Resorts to post earnings of $0.06 per share.
 This would mark year-over-year growth of 166.67%.
 Meanwhile, the Zacks Consensus Estimate for revenue is projecting net sales of $192.73 million, up 27.39% from the year-ago period.

-Any recent changes to analyst estimates for Playa Hotels & Resorts should also be noted by investors.
-These revisions typically reflect the latest short-term business trends, which can change frequently.
-As a result, we can interpret positive estimate revisions as a good sign for the company's business outlook.
+It is also important to note the recent changes to analyst estimates for Playa Hotels & Resorts.
+These revisions help to show the ever-changing nature of near-term business trends.
+As such, positive estimate revisions reflect analyst optimism about the company's business and profitability.

 Ranging from #1 (Strong Buy) to #5 (Strong Sell), the Zacks Rank system has a proven, outside-audited track record of outperformance, with #1 stocks returning an average of +25% annually since 1988.
-Over the past month, the Zacks Consensus EPS estimate has moved 1.33% higher.
-Playa Hotels & Resorts is currently a Zacks Rank #2 (Buy).
+Within the past 30 days, our consensus EPS projection has moved 1.33% higher.
+Playa Hotels & Resorts is holding a Zacks Rank of #2 (Buy) right now.

-Valuation is also important, so investors should note that Playa Hotels & Resorts has a Forward P/E ratio of 12.34 right now.
-Its industry sports an average Forward P/E of 21.53, so we one might conclude that Playa Hotels & Resorts is trading at a discount comparatively.
+Valuation is also important, so investors should note that Playa Hotels & Resorts has a Forward P/E ratio of 12.02 right now.
+For comparison, its industry has an average Forward P/E of 19.59, which means Playa Hotels & Resorts is trading at a discount to the group.

 The Hotels and Motels industry is part of the Consumer Discretionary sector.
-This industry currently has a Zacks Industry Rank of 61, which puts it in the top 25% of all 250+ industries.
+This group has a Zacks Industry Rank of 144, putting it in the bottom 43% of all 250+ industries.

 Make sure to utilize Zacks.com to follow all of these stock-moving metrics, and more, in the coming trading sessions.